CoEDL/nocfl-js/README.md

 -   Tag the release with `npm version {major|minor|patch}` as appropriate
 -   Push tags to master with `git push origin master --tags` which will trigger a github action to build the distributables and update the docs
+-   Publish the release to npm with `npm publish`

 # About this library